 Which Comic Con do you want to go to?

 The key here is understanding what you want from your Comic Con experience.
 Don't think that the biggest Cons are necessarily the ticket to making your dreams come true.
 Let's say you want to meet celebrities.
 They are often more accessible at smaller Cons than the biggest ones.
 Or maybe you want to collect really obscure back issues.
-You'll definitely want a more comics-focused Con as opposed to other Cons which still have "Comic" in their name but reflect more of a Hollywood interest in their vendors and guests.
+You'll definitely want a more comics-focused Con like Emerald City as opposed to Cons which have "Comic" in their name but focus mostly on Hollywood.

 Which Con works with your budget and schedule?

 In terms of money, you'll want to start your Con cash stash right now.
 After you account for plane fare, badge, meals and hotel, you'll still be tempted to spend on a number of things - original art, action figures, comic books, party tickets and more.
-Maybe you've ascended to a higher plane of consciousness where such things don't tempt you, but if you're like most attendees you'll find at least a few Exhibit Hall treasures to make you drool.
-Be kind to future you and start socking money now so you can indulge your nerd hungers when the opportunity presents itself.
-If you come across the rarest of rare dream toys but your wallet forces you to pass it up, you'll be haunted for months.
+Maybe you've ascended to a higher plane of consciousness where such things don't tempt you, but if you're like most attendees you'll covet at least a few Exhibit Hall finds.
+Start squirreling away money now so you can indulge your nerd hungers when the opportunity presents itself.

-You'll also want to make arrangements with your Con companions now.
+You'll also want to talk money with your Con companions now.
 If you've been going to Comic Con for a while, you've probably had friends beg to go with you, then fade away when it came time to book a plane ticket or go through the various badge sale hassles.
 You rejoice over scoring a room at the Hilton Bayfront - then months later your friend suddenly has a wedding to attend and you're paying the entire tab alone.
-It might seem like a tall order to get people to commit to Con costs now but it's a good idea to suss out who's serious and who's not before badge sales start happening.
+It might seem like a tall order to get people to commit to Con costs now but it's a good way to suss out who's serious and who's not before you buy tickets and put down hotel room deposits.
 It's also smart to vocalize this in your social circles; you might know several people who would love to come but just don't know how to get started.

 What logistics do you need to take care of?

-Does all of this sound like too much effort?
-Then stick to smaller Cons.
-All the practices and skills required for attending and enjoying a big Con will probably exhaust you.
+If all of this sounds like too much effort - and there's an excellent argument to be made that it is - then stick to smaller Cons.
+Life is too short to exhaust yourself training to become a Comic Con ninja unless you really enjoy it.
 This is survival of the fittest and the Comic Con experience is not for everyone.
 But if you think it is for you, get ready now - and you'll reap the rewards a few months down the road with incredible Comic Con memories.

 Good luck.
-Here's to a beautifully nerdy 2016 for all of us.
+Here's to an exciting and beautifully nerdy 2018 for all of us.